idam2323/Data-Analyst-Self-project/README.md

 1. Bachelor research

 I learned Data analysis unconsciously in my bachelor degree.
-We did plenty formula implementation to marine physics and marine biology data, and also we did a lot of data visualization to present our works to lecturers.
-Here one of my "data analyst" work in my bachelor.
+We did plenty formula implementation to marine physics and marine biology data to solve problem formulation, and also we did a lot of data visualization to present our works to lecturers.
+Here's below, one of my "data analyst" works in my bachelor year.

 result: https://docs.google.com/presentation/d/13Xkhrg2Lg76w8Zy7XWmYSUtGfS0zfO7yxxnGhXFmr58/edit?usp=sharing